 There are footpaths of trade, pilgrimage, and adventure.
 There are footpaths that meander through forests, mountains, and grasslands and even those that cross rivers and deep gorges.
 The footpaths of England are supposed to have originated as very ancient pathways of iron age civilization, later as Roman occupation and trade routes, and then Anglo-Saxon migratory paths.

 There are public-right-of-way issues emerging all around the world in connection with footpaths as they are often encroached, closed sooner or later, if on private land, and simply lost when people stop using them.
 This is also an outcome of the growth of automated transportation, which rendered walking redundant and promoted a fast life in which there is no time for walking.
 Robert Frost had immortalized the disappearing of a footpath so heart-warmingly in his poem, Ghost House,

 O’er ruined fences the grape-vines shield

 The woods come back to the mowing field;

 Of new wood and old where the woodpecker chops;

 The footpath down to the well is healed.

-Organizations like Open Spaces Society of England function to protect footpaths and the people’s right to walk them.
+Organizations like the Open Spaces Society of England work to protect footpaths and the people’s right to walk them.
 A footpath always has a place in the perceived charm of the English countryside.
 The Guardian newspaper even launched a public campaign to share people’s memories of lost footpaths.
 However, other countries do not seem to catch up with the English enthusiasm for footpaths.

 © 2019 Deepa